- How to Manage the Automatic Maintenance Settings in Windows 10

-In order to ensure optimal performance, every PC needs regular maintenance checks, such as installing Windows updates, removing junk files, disk defragmentation, scanning for viruses, and more.
-Luckily, Windows 10 comes with an Automatic Maintenance feature that saves you the trouble of manually initiating these processes, making it possible for your PC to be in good health at all times.
+While Windows dominates the world’s OS market, it still develops through trial and error.
+To improve computer performance, you need to perform regular Windows maintenance, such as installing Windows updates, removing junk files, running disk defragmentation, scanning for viruses, and more.
+Luckily, Windows 10 comes with the Automatic Maintenance feature, which saves you the trouble of manually initiating these processes, making it possible for your PC to be in good health at all times.

 What Functions are Performed by Automatic Maintenance in Windows 10